CSA-DanielVillamizar/openshift-azuredevops/README.md

 # Prerequisites & Setup
 ***1. Azure DevOps account:*** We will use an Azure DevOps project for a Git repo and build/release pipelines.
 Create account and a new project here.
 Make sure you have Project Admin rights to the Azure DevOps account.
-***2. RedHat OpenShift Cluster:*** platform as a service built around docker containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.
+***2. RedHat OpenShift Cluster:*** platform as a service built around docker containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.In this article we are using OpenShift cluster provision on AWS.

 ***3. Source Code:*** You can download the source code from my GitHub profile (Link).